hashicorp/nomad/website/source/docs/configuration/index.html.md

 ---
 layout: "docs"
 page_title: "Agent Configuration"
-sidebar_current: "docs-agent-configuration"
+sidebar_current: "docs-configuration"
 description: |-
   Learn about the configuration options available for the Nomad agent.
 ---

-# Agent Configuration
+# Nomad Configuration

 Nomad agents have a variety of parameters that can be specified via configuration files or command-line flags.
 Configuration files are written in